spacemeshos/go-spacemesh/README.md

 make build
 ```

-This will (re-)generate protobuf files and build the `go-spacemesh` binary, saving it in the project root directory.
+This will (re-)generate protobuf files and build the `go-spacemesh` binary, saving it in the `build/` directory.

 To build a binary for a specific architecture directory use:
 ```